bbauska/IllinoisTech-Fundamentals-WebDev/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3><a href="wk7">Module/Week 7: Introduction to Javascript</a></h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This module delves into the fundamental principles of writing JavaScript (JS), offering students a solid grounding in the language&apos;s core concepts.
-Students will learn to write and publish essential JavaScript elements, developing skills crucial for interactive web development.
+<p>This module delves into the fundamental principles of writing JavaScript
+(JS), offering students a solid grounding in the language&apos;s core concepts.
+Students will learn to write and publish essential JavaScript elements, developing skills crucial for interactive web development.</p>

-This module includes practical exercises where students will import and integrate a Google Map into their website, demonstrating the ability to enhance web pages with external APIs.
-Additionally, learners will gain experience in importing and manipulating JavaScript events, furthering their understanding of dynamic web interactions and user engagement techniques.
+<p>This module includes practical exercises where students will import and
+integrate a Google Map into their website, demonstrating the ability to enhance web pages with external APIs.
+Additionally, learners will gain experience in importing and manipulating JavaScript events, furthering their understanding of dynamic web interactions and user engagement techniques.</p>

 <p><small><small>10 lessons, 10 readings</small></small></p>